ByAUJay

 Pain

-• Disparate vendors, card programs, and cash partners make reconciliation brittle; you can’t deduplicate households across agencies in real time.
+- Juggling a bunch of different vendors, card programs, and cash partners can really turn reconciliation into a headache.
+On top of that, it's tough to deduplicate households across agencies in real time.

-• Cross-border payouts are still trapped in T+3 to T+10 rails; FX fees and correspondent charges eat 2–8% of every disbursement.
+- Lastly, cross-border payouts are still stuck in the old school T+3 to T+10 system.
+Those annoying FX fees and correspondent charges are eating up 2-8% of every disbursement.

 Agitation